-PG&E shares up again amid report it may avoid bankruptcy
+PG&E shares up amid report it may avoid bankruptcy

-PG&E shares surged Monday -- the second time in more than a week -- after a report said an investor group has offered the embattled utility giant $4 billion to avoid bankruptcy.
+PG&E shares rose Monday after a report said an investor group has offered the embattled utility giant $4 billion to avoid bankruptcy.

 Continue Reading Below